gabeio/hdeskr/README.md

     }

-Use body parser for post requests
+Use body parser for post requests.

     app.use ex.bodyParser()

+### Base Html
+./views/base.html
+editing base html modifies the base code of all of the pages following. this means if there is an error in the swig file this app may not function at all or correctly.

 ### Index page
 ./views/index.html
+edit this page to fit your needs

     app.get '/', (req,res) ->
         res.render 'index', {}

 ### New Issues Page
 ./views/new.html
+create new issues and save them into the databases

     app.get '/new', (req,res) ->
         res.render 'new', {}